fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/chapter3.md

 ### Using SLURM for Multi-Node Launch

 Most HPC clusters use SLURM for job scheduling.
-Here's a SLURM script that launches multi-node DDP:
+We'll cover SLURM in detail in Chapter 8, but here's a quick example of a SLURM script that launches multi-node DDP:

 ```bash
 #!/bin/bash